MahamudM90/expanding-cards/README.md

 # expanding-cards
-This is a Basic Level Website.
+This is a Basic Level Expanding-card Website.